nxame/awesome/README.md

 - [Developer-Y/cs-video-courses](https://github.com/Developer-Y/cs-video-courses) - List of Computer Science courses with video lectures.
 - [MrKomish/awesome-saas](https://github.com/MrKomish/awesome-saas) - A curated list for building awesome SaaS (Software as a Service) platforms 🐕‍🔥
 - [NeudesicIndia/MetroUI](https://github.com/NeudesicIndia/MetroUI) - Windows 8 like components built for Web, developed using JavaScript.
+- [ZachGoldberg/Startup-CTO-Handbook](https://github.com/ZachGoldberg/Startup-CTO-Handbook) - The Startup CTO's Handbook, a book covering leadership, management and technical topics for leaders of software engineering teams
 - [ai-boost/Awesome-GPTs](https://github.com/ai-boost/Awesome-GPTs) - Curated list of awesome GPTs 👍.
 - [antonio-morales/Fuzzing101](https://github.com/antonio-morales/Fuzzing101) - An step by step fuzzing tutorial.
 A GitHub Security Lab initiative
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers